sarah254-tech/Linux-Automation-Projects/README.md

 **Objective:**
 Healthcare systems often fetch external data (e.g., patient updates, analytics).
 This script connects to an API, fetches JSON data, and stores it locally.
+In this exercise data was sourced from the free URL, "https://jsonplaceholder.typicode.com/users".

 Note that you have to have json dependencies installed.

 'sudo apt install jq -y'